Abhay-Singh-2005/DiabloOnGitHub/README.md

 - 👋 Hi, I’m Abhay Singh aka @DiabloOnGitHub
-- 👀 I Love coding and specially cracking interview qustions on my leet code
+- 👀 I Love coding and specially cracking interview qustions on leetcode everyday
 - 🌱 I’m currently learning DSA in Python, and mastering my Python skills
 - 💞️ I’m looking to collaborate on Open Source Projects in which my experience on python can help
 - 📫 My Personal Email is: iabhay.chandel@gmail.com